College of Education

 Kathryn Chval, Dean and Joanne H. Hook Dean's Chair in Educational Renewal

-John Lannin, Interim Associate Dean, Academic Affairs
+John Lannin, Associate Dean, Academic Affairs

-Matt Burns, Associate Dean, Research
+Christi Bergin, Associate Dean, Research

 The College of Education, established in 1868, is the oldest teacher preparation program west of the Mississippi River.
 Today’s graduates of the college are employed in a variety of educational institutions and non-school settings.
 The college serves the educational community through research-based professional practice and a variety of learning constructs applied to real-world experiences.
 The college is a member of the American Association of Colleges for Teacher Education and a candidate member of the Teacher Education Accreditation Council.
 All programs are fully accredited by the North Central Association of Secondary Schools and Colleges.